mwkuster/oiaw/README.md

   -b "http://www.budabe.eu/oiaw/test#" -o /tmp/oiaw3.xml
 ```

-OiaW has been tested mainly against the popular MoinMoin wiki, but as in oiaw.template you can freely configure the markup to be evaluated it should work equally well with other line-oriented Wiki markup systems.
+You can freely configure the markup to be evaluated it should work equally well with other line-oriented Wiki markup systems.

 Usage: